revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

 >'++' and '--' symbols are not present in python.
-To incremenet or decrement a value, we can use assignment operators like += and -= respectively.
+To increment or decrement a value, we can use assignment operators like += and -= respectively.

 </details>
 </details>